-The indoor winter season typically lasts from January until March (ending just before school spring break)
+We try to host winter indoor practices for U10 - U19, these typically lasts from January until March (ending just before school spring break.)

 Q:Where are games played?

-A: U6 - U10 games and practices are held on school fields (often George Hilliard and Ralph Bell) and the final fun day is typcailly held at Albert McGowan.
+A: U6 & U8 practices are held on school fields (often George Hilliard and Ralph Bell, depending on field availability) and the final fun day is typcailly held at Albert McGowan.

-U12 and older play at Exhibition Park/Charles Anderson as well as travelling to Barriere and Merritt for league games
+U12 and older play at Exhibition Park/Charles Anderson as well as travelling to nearby communitites such as Barriere and Merritt for league games

 Q: What equipment is needed?

-A: A softball glove, helmet and cleats or good runners.
+A: A softball glove, helmet with cage, fielders mask and cleats or good runners.
 Players in U12 and older are also required to wear a facemask while playing on the infield.
 KMFA supplies bats and catchers gear, although some players do choose to purchase their own.